This post has been sponsored by Pfizer Consumer Healthcare and 20th Century Fox. All thoughts and reviews are my own.

 - Ice pack – keep these in the freezer.
 If your little one is suffering a fever, wrap an ice pack in a towel for some relief from the heat.

 - Clear soda – keep small cans on hand.
 This is great for settling stomachs, and a little can is the perfect size so none is wasted.

 - Heating pad – if your child gets the flu, a warm (not too hot!) heating pad can help ease any aches they’re dealing with.

 Find these Pfizer Pediatrics medicines at Target to stock your Sick Day Survival Kit (click the links for the Target Cartwheel coupon offers, good through February 20!):

 - Ease those aches and pains, while reducing a child’s fever fast with Children’s Advil®, a great solution for kids as young as 2 and up to 11.
 Children’s Advil® comes in several great-tasting flavors, including: Sugar-free Dye-free Berry, Bubble Gum, Grape, Blue Raspberry, Fruit and Dye-Free White Grape flavors.
 There’s also Infants’ Advil® White Grape, which provides unsurpassed fever relief among OTC pain relievers with a syringe for easy dosing for children 6-23 months.

-- Formulated just for kids, Children’s Robitussin® DM Day/Night Pack (Children’s Robitussin® Cough & Chest Congestion and Children’s Robitussin® Nighttime Cough for ages 6+) non-drowsy daytime formula helps break up chest congestion, while the long-acting nighttime formula relieves coughs and runny noses to help kids get the rest they need.
+- Formulated just for kids, Children’s Robitussin® Cough & Chest Congestion for ages 4+) non-drowsy daytime formula helps break up chest congestion.

 - All in a great tasting grape flavor, Children’s Dimetapp® Cold & Cough tackles a child’s most bothersome stuffy and runny noses, all while working to relieve cough, for ages 6+.